redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/command-reference/dev.md

 You can press Ctrl-c at any time to terminate the development session.
 The command can take a few moment to terminate, as it will first delete all resources deployed into the cluster for this session before terminating.

+### Sustituting variables

+The Devfile can define variables to make the Devfile parameterizable.
+The Devfile can define values for these variables, and you can override the values for variables from the command line when running `odo dev`, using the `--var` and `--var-file` options.

+The `--var` option takes a comma-separated list of `variable=value` pairs, where `=value` is optional.
+If the `=value` is omitted, the value is extracted from the environment variable named `variable`.
+In this case, if the environment variable with this name is not defined, the value defined into the Devfile will be used.

+The `--var-file` option takes a filename as argument.
+The file contains a line-separated list of `variable=value` pairs, with the same behaviour as before.

+Note that the values passed with the `--var` option overrides the values obtained with the `--var-file` option.

 ## Devfile (Advanced Usage)